SargonCZ/laser-calculator/README.md

 1. **Units** - all the calculations are working with the physical units that can be chosen by the users.
 2. **Extendibility** - it is relatively simple to add a new function, change the available one, add allowed units and so on.

-Additionally, when the calculated function is *linear*, one can add an uncertainty to the values, which will be propagated into the results.
+Additionally, when the calculated or solved function is *linear*, one can add an uncertainty to the values, which will be propagated into the results.

 Nice online calculators, that can do similar stuff, are these: